-- Based on the end use, the market has been categorized into retail stores, snack food industry, flour industry and others.
+- Based on the end use, the market has been categorized into retail store, snack food industry, flour industry and others.

 - On the basis of domestic consumption and exports, Canada is a net exporter of pulses, with the majority of its total production being exported across the globe.

 - On the geographical front, the market has been segregated into Saskatchewan, Alberta, Manitoba, Ontario and Others.

 - The competitive landscape of the market has been examined in the report with the detailed profiles of the key players operating in the market.